 Dean Emeritus James R. Wilburn Edits Collection of Essays for New Book on James Q. Wilson’s Moral Sense

-Wilson gained international acclaim for his “broken windows” theory for crime reduction—simply stated, the theory proposes that even minor legal infractions contribute to an atmosphere of fear and disorder that leads to more serious crimes—but himself believed The Moral Sense to be the most important of his 14 books, according to Wilburn.
+Wilson gained international acclaim for his “broken windows” theory for crime reduction—the idea that even minor legal infractions contribute to an atmosphere of fear and disorder that leads to more serious crimes—but himself believed The Moral Sense to be the most important of his 14 books, according to Wilburn.
 “The Moral Sense is a book that attempts to deal with the reality that humans have a moral sense, and you don’t necessarily need to believe in God,” says Wilburn.
 “It doesn’t mean that you shouldn’t.
-It just means that there is evidence in the sciences, not only the social sciences, but the hard sciences, that this human animal has a very important, deep-seated moral sense.
+It just means that there is evidence in the sciences—not only the social sciences, but the hard sciences—that this human animal has a very important, deep-seated moral sense.
 So how do we react to that?”

 Character and the Future of the American University can be purchased in hardback directly from the Pepperdine University Press and in paperback and e-book formats on Amazon.